bradberger/omtimes-jwplayer/README.md

 UPDATE wp_postmeta SET meta_value = '' WHERE meta_key = '_yoast_wpseo_redirect';
 ```

+## Blank Page

+The blank page template `templates/page-blank.php` needs to be installed in the current theme/child theme.

 ## Know Issues

 - There are, per the specs, multiple channel, but these don't seem to be correct.